graphql/handbooks/wg/async-contributions.md

 :::

-You do not need to attend every meeting to contribute meaningfully.
+You do not need to attend every meeting to contribute in a useful way.
 Use asynchronous channels to stay involved between sessions.

 ## GitHub Participation